 Common Issues with Alocasia Infernalis

 The rapid yellowing of older leaves and a wobbly plant are a clear sign of over-watering, usually caused by too little light.
 Although Alocasia can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
-Click on this link to learn more about root rot and how to address it, and always feel the pot's weight for confirmation (heaviness = good soil moisture, & vice versa).

 An array of simultaneous cultivation issues will increase the chance of developing yellowed leaf-sections with browned halos.
 Firstly, the location may be too dark, with its compost staying too saturated in-between waters; if mould is growing across the soil, this is usually a bad sign.
 Further, you're potentially using too cold water or tap water that hasn't been allowed to sit for 24hrs.
 This period of rest will not only bunk-up its temperature, but the harsh chemicals used to preserve water hygiene (fluoride & chloride) will begin to settle after a few hours.
 If possible, use fresh bottled water from a shop or supermarket to prevent further chemical burns.
 The final culprit might be lack of fertilisation, with regular feeds being paramount for long-lasting, healthy leaves.
-If the specimen hasn't been nourished in over two months, it'll begin to show signs of nutrient deficiencies seen in this article.

 If this common problem has occurred with your specimen, remove the affected leaves (not areas) and improve the growing conditions considerably.
 Fertilise regularly with lukewarm water and be sure to allow the top third to dry out in between hydrations.